CSteinmuller/devdocs/source/howto/cpp-standards.rst

-This file is dedicated to the official standards for C++ code formatting provided by the Qub3d Engine Group and is compliant with compiler standards.
+This file is dedicated to the official standards for C++ code formatting provided by the Qub3d Engine Group that is also compliant with ISO and compiler standards.

 The current standard for C++ in use by the Qub3d Engine Group is C++14.